inveniosoftware/invenio-app-rdm/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-Additional documentation can be found in the Invenio `maintainers guide <https://inveniordm.docs.cern.ch/maintenance/newcomers/#tools>`_.
+Additional documentation can be found in the `InvenioRDM community contribution guide <https://inveniordm.docs.cern.ch/community/>`_.

 Types of Contributions